Version 2.0 - Effective from September 2021

 Emergency support may occasionally be available outside of normal Business Hours for Support Requests identified as Fatal and Severe (refer to definitions below).
 Support Requests that are not identified as Fatal or Severe, may be serviced at additional fees.

 Designated Support Contacts must be allocated by you as the points of contact for interacting with any of our technical support channels.
 The number of Support Contacts is limited as specified in your Order Form.
-Additional Support Contacts can be purchased for the fees specified in our Pricing Policy.
+Additional Support Contacts can be purchased for the fees specified in the Order Form or as otherwise advised to you.

 Only your Support Contacts can lodge Support Requests on our technical support channels.
 Your Support Contacts must be knowledgeable about the Services in order to help us resolve any technical support issues.
 At a minimum, your Support Contacts are required to have initial basic product training, supplemental training appropriate for a specific role or customisation as needed.